numfocus/gsoc/2017/proposals/chait-kaitlyn.md

 * **Matplotlib**
 * **Ipywidgets**
 * **PythreeJS**
+* **jupyter-matplotlib**
 * **Jupyter Notebook**
 * **json**
 * **BackboneJS**
 * **RequireJS**
 * **ThreeJS**

+**Matplotlib** is a widely used plotting API amongst the coders that use Python.
+I want to implement a method that would allow plots, and other figures alike, to serialize naturally to a format in which would be able to be used in other widgets.

 **Ipywidgets** is coded using the architectural pattern, *Model-View-Controller*.
 Components of a Model-View-Controller application: